MahaThafar/Affinity2Vec/README.md

-# Affinity2Vec Method
-Drug-target binding affinity prediction using representation learning, graph mining, and machine learning
+# Affinity2Vec: Drug-Target Binding Affinity Prediction Method Developed using Representation Learning, Graph Mining, and Machine Learning Techniques

 #### This repositery provides an implementation of Affinity2Vec tool which is described in a research paper:
 (Published in ...
 2021):

-> Affinity2Vec+: a regression-based and network-bbased method to predict Drug-Target binding affinity using representation learning, graph mining, and machine learning
-# DTiGEMS+: Compuational Method for Drug-Target Interactions Prediction using Graph Embedding, Graph Mining, and Similarity-based Techniques

-Received: 10 December 2019
+> Affinity2Vec+ is a regression-based and network-bbased.

+Received: 15 April 2021
-Accepted: 16 June 2020
+Accepted:
-Published: 29 June 2020
+Published:

 ----
-This code is implemented using Python 2.7.9, but since Python 2.7 will no longer supported after January 2020, It is upgraded to be run using Python 3.6
+This code is implemented using Python 3.8.

 For any qutions please contact the first author: